 Patrons of Husbandry, Boone County Council, Minute Book, 1873-1882, (C1196)

 Minutes of grange organized November 3, 1873.
 Includes some loose inserts.

 Payne, Judith "History of Christian College 'Old Main' Building, 1851-1967," 1967, (C2527)

-An architectural history of the original building of Christian Female College (later Christian College, then Columbia College, Columbia, MO.
+The collection contains an architectural history of the original building of Christian Female College (later Christian College, then Columbia College), Columbia, MO.